I Found A Bad VA: Now What?

 Do you have core values and a defined culture in your company?
 If not, you still have core values and culture . . . it just may not be the one you want.
 Culture starts from the top and is pushed down.
 As a leader of your company, one of your primary jobs is to create and enforce the culture you want.

-By having a defined culture you can hire (and fire) based on your culture.
+By having a defined culture, you can add team members (and fire) based on your culture.
 The first obstacle to getting the right people is to make sure they fit in your culture.

 Put them in the right seats